VedaNiks/VedaNiks.github.io/index.md

 - Trying to build a module which takes a Java application code as input and identifies method calls which can be optimized.
 - Identified method calls will be replaced with their optimized version for better performance.
+### Design of Mini-Java (a subset of Java) Compiler
+- Compiler type-checked the input code and generated an intermediate “miniIR” code.
+- Optimizations such as Conditional Constant Propagation, Loop Transformation and Function Inlining.
+- The intermediate code also underwent points-to-analysis to determine the alias information.